- Corporate Governance Structure

 (2) Marubeni Anti-Corruption Hotline

 The "Marubeni Anti-Corruption Hotline" is the Compliance Access Point for concerns relating to bribery and other serious crimes.
-It is available to the directors and employees of Marubeni Group Companies and our business partners.
+It is available to the directors and employees of Marubeni Group Companies and our business partners (by email and phone in multiple local languages).

 Rules on Reporting to and Consulting with a Compliance Access Point